 Our whole program is very focused on sustainability, each studio promotes using sustainable efforts when we are designing, whatever it is.
 This project in particular was inspiring because we were introduced to Natufia.
-Discovering that there is this whole world of forward design that encourages new inventions for sustainability and that bigger things can be designed is very exciting.
-And how could you not use Natufia when it is just perfect for such type projects?
+Discovering that there is this whole world of forwarding design that encourages new inventions for sustainability and that a bigger thing can be designed is very exciting.
+And how could you not use Natufia when it is just perfect for such types of projects?

 I thought Natufia Smart Garden was an amazing product and looked very sleek.
 It could also be integrated into kitchen design easily.
 It was just like Nespresso for fresh plants, representing the clean eating farm-to-table concept which is very important for wellbeing these days and which was the idea behind our project.
 The design of the Natufia Smart Garden looked perfect for modern-styled kitchens which also appealed to me.